w3f/Grants-Program/applications/odyssey_momentum.md

 *Denis Cavalli* is a Senior Rust Software Engineer with a background on embedded systems and R&D. Since 2021 engaged with the WEB3 environment, has experimented on Ethereum/Solidity, Solana and worked professionally with Helium in 2022.
 Now is focused on building the metaverse that will empower people collaboration on the Dotsama ecosystem, using Substrate as the main framework.

-*Raghuvar Vijayakumar* is a Rust Software Engineer with  experience in building Custom Substrate Pallets and  optimizing runtime storage.
-In addition to this Raghuvar has experience in developing smart contracts using solidity.

 *Tim Jansen* is a Polkadot Ambassador and has been working on crypto and blockchain for over 7 years.
 He has developed smart contracts on Ethereum, implemented decentralized storage solutions such as swarm and IPFS, consulted on blockchain at [ISO](https://www.iso.org/member/2027.html), audited smart contract code of [TNO](https://www.tno.nl/en/about-tno/), launched several live applications using blockchain for auditing, supply chain and SSI at Visma and has a deep understanding of cryptography including zero knowledge proofs.
 In his free time he researches and experiments with new crypto technologies.